The Ripping Friends

-The Ripping Friends: The World's Most Manly Men! (also known as The Ripping Friends) is an animated television series, created by John Kricfalusi, creator of The Ren & Stimpy Show on Nickelodeon.
+The Ripping Friends: The World's Most Manly Men! (also known as The Ripping Friends) is an animated television series created by John Kricfalusi, creator of The Ren & Stimpy Show on Nickelodeon.
 The series aired for one season on Fox Kids, premiering on September 22, 2001 and ending on January 26, 2002.
 The show was subsequently picked up for syndication by Adult Swim, where it reran from 2002 to 2004.
-The show occasionally airs in Canada on Teletoon.
+The show occasionally aired in Canada on Teletoon.
 The show also aired briefly in the United Kingdom on the CNX channel and on ABC in Australia.

 History

-Kricfalusi and his long-time partner Jim Smith created the Ripping Friends before they created the similar superhero Powdered Toast Man for The Ren & Stimpy Show.
+Kricfalusi and his long-time collaborator Jim Smith created the Ripping Friends before they created the similar superhero Powdered Toast Man for The Ren & Stimpy Show.
 After Nickelodeon fired Kricfalusi from The Ren & Stimpy Show in September 1992, he had plans to make a feature film starring the world's "manliest men".
 The feature film plan was scrapped, but the characters were used in The Ripping Friends.
 Also, as early as a 1987 story session for the Mighty Mouse: The New Adventures, Kricfalusi, who would go on to develop the concept for The Ripping Friends for around a decade, had proposed using a wad of gum as a character, an idea which was employed to create the first villain for the new series, the Indigestible Wad.
-The Ripping Friends was slated to premiere in September 2000 along with another Spümcø show on Fox Family, The Heart Aches, which follows the adventures surrounding a girl band.
+The Ripping Friends was slated to premiere in September 2000 along with another Spümcø show on Fox Family, The Heartaches, which follows the adventures surrounding a girl band.
 The latter one never made it to television, and The Ripping Friends first aired a year later, after missing another premiere slated for May 2001, lasting for thirteen episodes.
 The budget was set to US$400,000 per episode.
 Because of production costs, the show was cancelled after one season and thirteen episodes.

-Kricfalusi felt the show's supervisors were doing away with the Spümcø style and was displeased with the direction.
+Kricfalusi felt the show's animation supervisors were doing away with the Spümcø style (primarily Jim Smith's designs) and was displeased with the direction.
 He was not fully involved until halfway through production and considers the episodes with his involvement to be experimental.
 One of his contributions to the show was directing the voice actors, whom he "really worked out" so much that he was afraid he'd give one of them a heart attack, which resulted in re-casting the original voice of Crag, Harvey Atkin, with Mark Dailey.
 Although Kricfalusi directed the actors, he recorded for his characters separately at his home.